-- F. Separation from or termination of County employment except by reason of retirement or layoff due to lack of work, funds or efficiency reasons, shall cancel all sick leave accrued to the employee as of the date of separation or termination.
-Should an employee return to County employment within two years of separation or termination, accrued sick leave shall be restored. - G. Employees eligible for comprehensive leave benefits and who have successfully completed at least five years of County service and who retire as a result of length of service or who terminate by reason of death shall be paid, or their estates paid or as provided for by RCW Title 11, as applicable, an amount equal to thirty-five (35) percent of their unused, accumulated sick leave multiplied by the employee's rate of pay in effect upon the date of leaving County employment, less mandatory withholdings.
-This pay out shall be in accordance with the Voluntary Employee Beneficiary Association (VEBA) as long as such remains accepted by the members of this bargaining unit. - H. Accrued sick leave may be used for the following reasons: - An absence resulting from an employee's mental or physical illness, injury, or health condition: to accommodate the employee's need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; or for an employee's need for preventive medical care; - 2.
-To allow the employee to provide care for a family member with a mental or physical illness, injury, or health condition; a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; or a family member who needs preventive medical care;
+A. Separation from or termination of County employment except by reason of retirement or layoff due to lack of work, funds or efficiency reasons, shall cancel all sick leave accrued to the employee as of the date of separation or termination.
+Should an employee return to County employment within two (2) years of separation or termination, accrued sick leave shall be restored.

+B. Employees eligible for comprehensive leave benefits and who have successfully completed at least five (5) years of County service and who retire as a result of length of service or who terminate by reason of death shall be paid, or their estates paid or as provided for by RCW Title 11, as applicable, an amount equal to thirty-five percent (35%) of their unused, accumulated sick leave multiplied by the employee's Base Rate in effect upon the date of leaving County employment, less mandatory withholdings.
+This pay out shall be in accordance with the Voluntary Employee Beneficiary Association (VEBA) as long as such remains accepted by the members of this bargaining unit.

+Section 7.8.
+Reasons for Use.
+Accrued sick leave may be used for the following reasons:

+A. An absence resulting from an employee's mental or physical illness, injury, or health condition: to accommodate the employee's need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; or for an employee's need for preventive medical care;

+B. To allow the employee to provide care for a family member with a mental or physical illness, injury, or health condition; a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; or a family member who needs preventive medical care;

-- 3. When the employee's workplace has been closed by order of a public official for any health related reason, or when the employee's child's school or place of care has been closed by order of a public official for any health related reason. - 4.
-For absences that qualify for leave under the domestic violence leave act, chapter 49.76 RCW. - a.
-For purposes of sick leave, "Family member" includes the following: - a child, including a biological, adopted or foster child, stepchild, or a child to whom the employee stands in loco parentis, is legal guardian, or is a de facto parent, regardless of age or dependency status; - ii. a biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child - iii. a spouse; registered domestic partner; a grandparent; a grandchild; or sibling. - I. Sick Leave and Worker's Compensation Payments:
+C. When the employee's workplace has been closed by order of a public official for any health related reason, or when the employee's child's school or place of care has been closed by order of a public official for any health-related reason.

+D. For absences that qualify for leave under the domestic violence leave act, RCW

+Section 7.9.
+Definition of Family Member.
+For purposes of sick leave, "family member" includes the following:

+A. a child, including a biological, adopted or foster child, stepchild, or a child to whom the employee stands in loco parentis, is legal guardian, or is a de facto parent, regardless of age or dependency status;